PeymanJalali/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Peyman Jalali is a Quantitative Analytics Specialist at Wells Fargo & company.
-His research interests include Fair and Responsible AI, Graphical Models, and Bayesian Statistics.
-He is currently a memeber of the Decision Science and Artificial Intelgence team at Wells Fargo's Credit Model Risk organization.
+Peyman Jalali is a Quantitative Analytics Specialist at Decision Science and Artificial Intelligence team at Wells Fargo's Credit Model Risk organization.

+His research interests centers on developing robust and reliable Graphical models that are scalable to large data sets in various applications.
+He is also interested assessing fairness and explainability of AI/ML models, particularly in the financial industry, with the goal of developing ways to mitigate the risks associated with such issues.